-There are some things which are essential to our faith that cannot be compromised, while there are other non-essential beliefs that are not necessarily required by Scripture.
+There are some things which are essential to our faith that cannot be compromised, while there are other, non-essential beliefs that are not necessarily required by Scripture.
 There is nothing sacred about tradition or methodology.
-Therefore, we will hold fast to the essentials, show liberty in the non-essentials and not compromise the Gospel by arguing over things that do not really matter in the grand scheme of God’s mission and His Word.
+Therefore, we will hold fast to the essentials, show liberty in the non-essentials, and not compromise the Gospel by arguing over things that do not really matter in the grand scheme of God’s mission and His Word.

 With that in mind, here is what The Ridge believes . . .

 ...about the Bible - We believe the entire Bible is the inspired Word of God and that men were moved by the Spirit to write words of Scripture.
 Therefore, the Bible is without any error.
-It is given by God to guide us in truth for our beliefs and daily living.
+It is given, by God, to guide us in truth for our beliefs and daily living.

-...about Humanity - We believe that man was created in the image of God to have fellowship with Him, but became separated from that relationship through disobedience and rebellion called SIN.
+...about Humanity - We believe that man was created in the image of God to have fellowship with Him, but became separated from that relationship through disobedience and rebellion, called SIN.
 As a result, man is totally incapable of coming back into a right relationship with God by his own effort.

 ...about the Church - The church is a body of "people," not a place you go to.
 This may sound confusing, but nowhere in the New Testament do you read that the followers of Jesus "went to church."
 What you do read is that the church (the people) gathered together.
 There is a big difference between the two.
 The church is the people, not a place or a meeting you attend.
-We believe that today, the "church" has become known as place people go to vs. a people on a mission for God.
+We believe that today, the "church" has become known as a place people go to vs. a people on a mission for God.
 We cannot underestimate the power of words that shape our viewpoints and understanding of what a "church" is, and how it is supposed to function.
-The Ridge will have weekly worship gatherings, and will have various other meetings at a "place"- but foremost, we will be defined and function as a community of "people” on mission.
+The Ridge will have weekly worship gatherings, and will have various other meetings at a "place"- but foremost, we will be defined and function as a community of "people” on a mission.

 ...about Baptism and Communion - The Bible teaches us that baptism is a meaningful symbol of our love, faith in, and obedience to Jesus Christ.
 It does not provide salvation (eternal life) for us, nor does it have special power to wash our sins.
-Our pastors publicly baptize by immersion children, teenagers and adults who have trusted Christ as Savior.
+Our pastors publicly baptize by immersing children, teenagers, and adults who have trusted Christ as their Savior.
 We do not baptize babies, but we do dedicate them and their parents to the Lord.
 Communion is also a meaningful memorial of Jesus' death and a symbol of our love for Jesus.
 It is open to all Christians who have examined themselves and confessed their sin to God.

 ...about Eternity – We believe that Jesus is returning to judge all human beings and to establish God’s eternal kingdom.
 Heaven and Hell are real places.
 Man was made for eternity and will spend it in one place or the other.
-Death is a beginning not an end.
+Death is a beginning, not an end.